-We all have stuff we want to achive.
+We all have stuff we want to achieve.
 Things to tick off our list, things to learn and do.
 I really want to get some understanding of French, as that would be amazing for a little Robbie to achieve.
 The truth is, like a lot of English people I’m a bit rubbish at other languages, but still quite excited by the challenge.
 It ain’t going to happen overnight but by making a start I will slowly gain an understanding.
-One of my French holiday snaps:

 I’ve had a lot of interest lately from my clients and friends about learning upholstery.
 This got me thinking about the very basic things I learned when I started.
 Indeed, I had quite a long chat with a good friend of mine about my beginnings as an upholsterer.
 The basics of learning my craft.
 It’s almost second nature to me now.
 It gives me a huge reward especially with the more traditional work I do.